University of California, Irvine: Architecture

 The first buildings were designed by a team of architects led by William Pereira and including A. Quincy Jones and William Blurock.
 The initial landscaping, including Aldrich Park, was designed by an association of three firms, including that of the noted urban-landscaping innovator Robert Herrick Carter.
 Aldrich Park was designed under the direction of landscape architect Gene Uematsu, and was modeled after Frederick Law Olmsted's designs for New York City's Central Park.
 The campus opened in 1965 with the inner circle and park only half-completed.
 There were only nine buildings and a dirt road connecting the main campus to the housing units.
 Only three of the six "spokes" that radiate from the central park were built, with only two buildings each.
-Pereira was retained by the university to maintain a continuity of style among the buildings constructed in the inner ring around the park, the last of which was completed in 1972.
-These buildings were designed in a style which combined sweeping curves and expressionistic shapes with elements of classic California architecture such as red tiled roofs and clay-tiled walkways, and distinctive white railings evoking the deck of an ocean liner.
-These buildings featured an innovative structural design that freed the interiors from support columns to allow future alterations of their floor plans.
+Pereira was retained by the university to maintain a continuity of style among the buildings constructed in the inner ring around the park, the last of which was completed in 1974.
+These buildings were designed with the appearance of being displayed on "pedestals" (containing the first floor and basement levels) that elevated them above the rolling terrain, with distinctive white railings evoking the deck of an ocean liner.
+They additionally feature an elevated second pedestrian level above ground, originally intended as a "skyway" to connect all the buildings in each of the six "spokes".

-Construction on the campus all but ceased after the Administration building, Aldrich Hall, was completed in 1974, and then resumed in the late 1980s, beginning a massive building boom that still continues today.
+Construction on the campus all but ceased after the Administration building, Aldrich Hall, was completed in 1974, and then resumed in the late 1980s, beginning a massive building boom that continues today.
 This second building boom continued the futuristic trend, but emphasized a much more colorful, postmodern approach that somewhat contradicted the earthy, organic designs of the early buildings.
-Architects such as Frank Gehry, Robert Venturi, Eric Owen Moss, James Stirling and Arthur Erickson were brought in to bring the campus more up to date.
+New campus architect David J. Neuman, succeeding Pereira in 1977, brought in architects such as Frank Gehry, Robert Venturi, Eric Owen Moss, James Stirling and Arthur Erickson to bring the campus more up to date.
 The recession in the early 1990s along with internal politics led to a change in direction, due to the reduced capital budget, and changing attitudes towards architectural innovation at the university.
 This, in turn, led to a "contextualist" approach beginning in the late 1990s combining stylistic elements of the first two phases in an attempt to provide an architectural "middle ground" between the two vastly different styles.
-Gehry's building was recently removed from campus to make way for a new building, with a design that has been called a "big beige box with bands of bricks".
-In 2009 the Humanities Gateway building, designed by Curtis W. Fentress, was opened.
-Its curvilinear design marked a return to the sculptural treatment of concrete begun by Pereira.
+Sticking out like a "sore thumb" amongst the postmodern structures with its sea foam green exterior, Canadian architect Arthur Erickson's Biological Sciences II (later renamed McGaugh Hall in 2001) was designed in 1986 with Francisco Kripacz and completed in 1991.
+Even with its disparate color palette, reminding some of a "plant cell" and in stark contrast with the campus's early buildings, it was still limited to a height comparable to its surrounding buildings and constrained by the curvature of Aldrich Park.